-- 1. Stabilize with 3-inch gauze or folded 4x4 - 2.
+- 1. Stabilize with 3-inch gauze or folded 4x4-Use several layers of dressing or small rolls of gauze to make thick pads.
+Place them on the sides of the object - 2.
 Put cup (no Styrofoam) over object and allow cup to rest on roller gauze or4x4 - 3.
 Secure cup with roller gauze (not over top of cup) - 4.
 Cover uninjured eye too